far1h/blog_md/publish/quotes/quote-101-4.md

 ---
-title: “The things you love about others are the things you love about yourself.
-The things you hate about others are the things you cannot see in yourself." - Brianna Wiest, 101 Essays That Will Change The Way You Think
+title: The things you love about others are the things you love about yourself.
+The things you hate about others are the things you cannot see in yourself.
+name: Brianna Wiest, 101 Essays That Will Change The Way You Think
 ---

 Status: #idea